khhaseebakhtar/Xshell-Session-Maker/README.md

 <br />
 <br />
 <br />
-I mean whats the point of having a public github repo if i'm not receiving <br />, Go ahead:  Drop your creative susidal ideas at **khwajahaseeb@yahoo.com** <br />
+And Thats it...
+You are done, GT FO... or maybe if ur life is also pointless stay here and keep reading or Go ahead and drop your creative susidal ideas at **khwajahaseeb@yahoo.com** <br />